U.S., Israel prepare for possibility of retaliation from Iran, greater regional war - UPI.com

 Aug.
 5 (UPI) -- The United States and Israel on Monday were preparing for the possibility of an attack by Iran in the wake of the recent assassination of top Hamas political leader Ismail Haniyeh in Tehran.

+In another development sure to roil tensions in the Middle East, Israel Defense Forces confirmed on Monday that it killed Ali Jamal Aldin Jawad, another Hezbollah commander in a strike on Lebanon.
+The death also was confirmed by Hezbollah.

+"His elimination significantly degrades the capabilities of the Hezbollah terrorist organization to promote and carry out terror activities from southern Lebanon against northern Israel," the IDF said.

-Israel has not acknowledged the strike in Iran on July 13, confirmed Thursday, but Iran's Supreme Leader Ayatollah Ali Khamenei has vowed to seek revenge.
+Israel has not acknowledged the Haniyeh strike in Iran on July 13, confirmed Thursday, but Iran's spiritual leader Ayatollah Ali Khamenei has vowed to seek revenge.

+Iranian President Masoud Pezeshkian said Monday that Tehran would "definitely" respond to Israel in retaliation for the assassination.

+"The Islamic Republic of Iran is in no way seeking to expand the scope of war and crisis in the region, but this regime [Israel] will definitely receive a response for its crimes and insolence," Pezeshkian said during a meeting with Russia's security council secretary Sergei Shoigu.

 U.S. Secretary of State Antony Blinken said in a G7 conference call Monday that an attack against Israel could begin as early as Monday.

-Blinken said that the U.S. believes Iran and its military wing, Lebanon's Hezbollah, will both retaliate, but it's unclear what form it will take, Axios reported.
+Blinken said that the United States believes Iran and Lebanon's Hezbollah, one of Tehran's proxy militias, will both retaliate, but it's unclear what form it will take, Axios reported.

 "We're at a critical moment for the region," State Department spokesman Matt Miller told NBC News.
 "And it's important that all parties take steps over the coming days to refrain from escalation and calm tensions.
 Escalation is in no one's interest."